-Review each of your reinforcement objectives to determine if each objective addresses the Skill Gap.
+Review each of your reinforcement objectives to determine if each objective addresses the skill gap.

 What skills are needed to achieve the desired behavior change?
-Do your learners have the skills need to meet each of your reinforcement objectives?
+Do your learners have the skills needed to meet each of your reinforcement objectives?

 Did your learners receive training on HOW to master the skill and apply the skill back on the job?